- Search The Registry

 *On this date in 1905, the Schomburg Center for Research in Black Culture opened.
 This is a research library of the New York Public Library (NYPL) and an archive repository for information on people of African descent worldwide.

 In 1980, a new Schomburg Center was founded at 515 Malcolm X Boulevard.
-One year later, the original building, which held the Schomburg Collection was, designated a New York City Landmark.
+One year later, the original building, which held the Schomburg Collection, was designated a New York City Landmark.
 In 1981, Wendell L. Wray became the director of the Center.
-In 1983, Wray resigned to pursue academic research and Catherine Hooker was named acting director.
+In 1983, Wray resigned to pursue academic research, and Catherine Hooker was named acting director.

-Howard Dodson became the director in 1984, at a time when the Schomburg's collection was at 5 million.
+Howard Dodson became the director in 1984 when Schomburg's collection was at 5 million.
 In 1984 attendance was 40,000 a year.
 During that time, the Schomburg was recognized as the most important institution in the world for collections of art and literature of people in Africa or its diaspora.
 In 1986, a scholars-in-residence program started at the center.
-In 1987, a public funding campaign was started to raise money to renovate the old library and to enhance the new Center's housing and its functions.
+In 1987, a public funding campaign was started to raise money to renovate the old library and enhance the new Center's housing and functions.
 In 1991 additions to the Schomburg Center were completed.
 The new center on Malcolm X blvd. was expanded to include an auditorium and a connection to the old landmark building on 135th.
 The Art and Artifacts Division and the Moving Image and Recorded Sound Division were moved into the old landmark building.